 There are literally no limitations to what teas you can grind and brew.
-Many people also use Matcha powder as a recipe additive for ice cream, donuts and just about anything you can think of.
+Many people also use Matcha powder as a recipe additive for ice cream, donuts, and just about anything else they can think of.
 The Sharp TE-T56U-GR Tea-Cere Matcha Tea Maker not only solves the challenge of creating homemade Matcha, but it also puts more flexibility in the tea user’s hands, opening up many opportunities for enjoying Matcha powder throughout the day.

 Sign up free to Green Tea Club to get tips and exclusive articles about how to use your matcha and green tea for a healthy lifestyle.
 Green Tea Club is hosted by Kei Nishida, Author of Cook with Matcha and Green Tea and CEO of Japanese Green Tea Company.

 Get free E-book "Green Tea Science – 12 Scientific Tips for Brewing Green Tea To Taste Better" By Kei Nishida - Value $9.99